If DoorDash wins, what do we lose?

 DoorDash is also extending that vertical integration by getting into the ghost kitchen business.
 Ghost kitchens—also sometimes referred to as cloud kitchens—are commercial facilities that have been optimized to pump out food for delivery.
 They’re located wherever rents are cheapest and typically host multiple companies, further reducing overhead.
 Estimates of how many ghost kitchens there are vary widely, but conservatively, experts suggest there are at least 2,000 of them.
 Ghost kitchens reject the beautiful, wonderfully inefficient experience of restaurant dining.
 They’re also a bit of a misnomer.
 The phrase, ghost kitchen, suggests a spirit without a body to call home, but really it’s quite the opposite: a vessel without a soul.

-DoorDash already operates a ghost kitchen in Redwood, California, in which a mix of local and national chains operate: Italian Homemade, Rooster & Rice, The Halal Guys, Humphry Slocombe, and Chick-fil-A. In December, the YouTube star MrBeast generated a stir when he instantly launched a national 300-location burger chain using the ghost-kitchen operator Virtual Dining Concepts, with delivery provided by DoorDash.
+DoorDash already operates a ghost kitchen in Redwood City, California, in which a mix of local and national chains operate: Italian Homemade, Rooster & Rice, The Halal Guys, Humphry Slocombe, and Chick-fil-A. In December, the YouTube star MrBeast generated a stir when he instantly launched a national 300-location burger chain using the ghost-kitchen operator Virtual Dining Concepts, with delivery provided by DoorDash.

 To the customer scrolling through the DoorDash app, there is no difference between a virtual restaurant like MrBeast Burger and the real one down the street.
 While DoorDash is working with both independent restaurants and national brands in its first ghost kitchen, the excitement for this concept is in being able to tailor menus and branding to whatever people are actively looking to eat.
 Just as DoorDash is doing in convenience with DashMart, using its proprietary data to give customers what they say they want.